-Earlier today while scanning my Facebook feed, I came upon a post from a much younger friend of mine who was throwing a rant about a job search.
+While scanning my Facebook feed recently, I came upon a post from a much younger friend of mine who was throwing a rant about a job search.

 Typical of most millennials, he does not understand that moving up the ladder takes time and hard work.